 Discussion

-- Jurisdictional Authority: The court reiterates Supreme Court’s competence in handling all aspects of wrongful death actions, including allocation, emphasizing its inviolate authority in legal and equitable matters.
+- Jurisdictional Authority: The court reiterates the Supreme Court’s competence in handling all aspects of wrongful death actions, including allocation, emphasizing its inviolate authority in legal and equitable matters.

 - Creditor Entitlement: DSS’s objection based on a Medicaid lien is rejected, as the allocation to wrongful death precludes creditors from sharing in the distribution among distributees.

-- Opportunity for Motion: The court notes that DSS had ample time to move for reconsideration in Supreme Court but refrained from doing so.
+- Opportunity for Motion: The court notes that DSS had ample time to move for reconsideration in the Supreme Court but refrained from doing so.

-- Supporting Facts: The court underscores the alignment of facts in the underlying action with Supreme Court’s determination of a 100% allocation to wrongful death.
+- Supporting Facts: The court underscores the alignment of facts in the underlying action with the Supreme Court’s determination of a 100% allocation to wrongful death.

 Following the dismissal of its objections, the DSS faces limited options to recover the owed funds.
 DSS could explore the possibility of appealing the decision, seeking reconsideration, or pursuing alternative legal avenues.
 However, given the court’s clear determination and the underlying facts supporting the allocation to wrongful death, DSS might find it challenging to overturn the decision.

-To recover the owed funds, theDSS could explore the option of pursuing other assets within the decedent’s estate.
-DSS might investigate whether there are additional resources or properties that could be subject to a lien or claim.
-This could involve a thorough examination of the estate’s financial records, real estate holdings, or any other valuable assets that may be used to satisfy the outstanding debt.
+The DSS could explore pursuing other assets within the decedent’s estate to recover the owed funds.
+DSS might investigate whether some additional resources or properties could be subject to a lien or claim.
+This could involve thoroughly examining the estate’s financial records, real estate holdings, or any other valuable assets that may be used to satisfy the outstanding debt.
 Pursuing alternative assets within the estate could be a strategic approach for DSS to recoup the funds owed, depending on the available resources and the overall financial situation of the estate.

 Conclusion